britram/rains-prototype/draft-trammell-rains-protocol.md

 the querier is equally interested in both IPv4 and IPv6 addresses for the query-name.
 An empty query-types array indicates that objects of any type are acceptable in answers to the query.

+The value of the key-phases (17) key is an array of integers representing all key phases (see {{cbor-signature}}) expected in delegation assertion answers to the query.
+The value of the key-phases (17) key MUST NOT be empty when the query asks for delegation assertion(s).
+Otherwise, it MUST be empty.

 The value of the query-expires (12) key, is a CBOR integer counting seconds since the UNIX epoch UTC, identified with tag value 1 and encoded as in section